kimodell/tinyapp/README.md

 ## Functional Capabilities

-- Shorten lengthy URLs into easy to use short links
+- Shorten lengthy URLs into easy to use shortened links
 - Easy-to-use and user friendly
 - Secure registration, login and access control